RetailRocket/Interval/README.md

 ### Interval Boundaries

-Interval type have two boundaries, each of them have three possible types.
+Each of interval boundaries can be one of three possible types.
 It enable to have up to nine different intervals.

 #### Closed Interval